 - Manipulative Bastard: Center is one of the best in the entire series.

 - The Mole: Melanie continues to spy on Jack Ryan Junior for the authorities.
 Subverted by the fact they're not the authorities.

 - Not So Different: Melanie Kraft hates her father because he was taken advantage by a Honey Pot operation and traded valuable secrets to the enemy.
-Melanie ends up accidentally betraying the Campus to the Chinese.
+Melanie ends up accidentally betraying the Campus to the Chinese while thinking she's a deep cover CIA agent.
 This allows her to reconcile with him in the end.